JasonEtco/nunjucks-pre-lexer/README.md

 // -> { getPosts: () => ([{ title: 'A post' }]) }
 ```

+Now, when we go to render that template (using `nunjucks.render` as normal), we've prepared the return value of the `getPosts` function - so its evaluates immediately.

 ## Why

 Two main reasons: performance, and ease of writing templates.